SprayDriftModels/CDM/README.md

 Download and install [Visual Studio](https://visualstudio.microsoft.com/).
 In the Visual Studio installer, Workloads tab, select the **Desktop development with C++** workload.
 Under Individual components tab, select **Git for Windows**.

-Open the x64 Native Tools Command Prompt and install [vcpkg](https://github.com/microsoft/vcpkg) as follows, assuming it will be installed in your home directory (%USERPROFILE%):
+Open an x64 Native Tools Command Prompt and install [vcpkg](https://github.com/microsoft/vcpkg) as follows, assuming it will be installed in your home directory (%USERPROFILE%):

 ```
 cd %USERPROFILE%